plfa/plfa.github.io/src/plfa/part1/Quantifiers.lagda.md

 Using the above, establish that there is an isomorphism between `ℕ` and `∃[ b ](Can b)`.

-We recommend proving following lemmas which show that, for a given binary number `b`, there is only one proof of `One b` and similarly for `Can b`.
+We recommend proving the following lemmas which show that, for a given binary number `b`, there is only one proof of `One b` and similarly for `Can b`.